Samekah/JvaFX-practice/README.md

 # JvaFX-practice
-A repo to practice and learn javafx, with the end goal of making a calculator
+A repo to practice and learn swing and javafx, with the end goal of making a calculator